boost-edu-tools/gitinspectorgui/SRS.md

 #### 3.4.3 Maintainability and Reusability

-1. The interfaces shall never be coupled together.
+1. The CLI and GUI are separate components and shall not interact with each other.
+2. The CLI and GUI shall exclusively interact with the Core through an API.
-2. All subsystems of the software shall communicate using pre-defined types.
+3. All subsystems of the software shall communicate using pre-defined types.

 #### 3.4.4 Deadline

-1. On October 1st, a soft deadline has been set, assuming a working prototype to be finished to be shown in a demo during an event.
+1. On October 1st 2025, a soft deadline has been set, assuming a working prototype to be finished to be shown in a demo during an event.
 2. December 31st 2026 is the hard deadline of this project.